Chapter 25:

 Well, you can guess, can't you?
 Ko went and broke the box on both fronts, being in the five and thirty per cent boxes.
 Lila says she’s never even heard of someone not only being compatible for the ceremony in the first place, never mind being in both the lesser camps at once.

-Apparently, it does have a fair amount of compatibility with Imp, specialising in illusion magics, transformations, tricks - with the added bonus of self-buffing abilities - its a serious power up on plain old human.
+Apparently, it does have a fair amount of compatibility with Imp, specialising in illusion magics, transformations, tricks - with the added bonus of self-buffing abilities - it's a serious power up on plain old human.

 That wasn’t the only event of the last two weeks, you see, not even by half.
 The villagers we did manage to rescue, or rather that Lila did by saving us, numbered nearly one thousand.
 Their town was intact enough to rebuild in time, but they were injured, traumatised and exhausted.

-More than that, Lila admitted that leaving the NPCs south of us alone had been a mistake on her part - effectively leaving a base and workforce for any invader to avail of.
-So she decided to move the residents.
 Step outside our fort now, and it’s quite a new sight.
-The fort still stands atop the hill, but in a long line out from it are the anti-raidition windmills.
+The tower still stands atop the hill, but in a long line out from it are the anti-raidition windmills.
 Lila used a spell that emulates radiation to test them, and they really work.
-How I can't possibly imagine, but with them we've created a line, an invisible wall between us and anything blowing down from the wastelands up north.
+How, I can't possibly imagine, but with them we've created a line, an invisible wall between us and anything blowing down from the wastelands up north.

-At the bottom of the hill, dug into it, lies the Esltopfo warrens.
+Dug into the hill lie the Esltopfo warrens.
 Once the order was given, Major Tom's people were exceedingly fast at work.
 Their buildings aren't the lap of luxury per se, but the little fella's seem exceptionally pleased.
-Built into the hillside, doors I'd have to crawl through, little windows, roofs of dirt and exterior walls of piled stone.
+Built into the slope, doors I'd have to crawl through, little windows, roofs of dirt and exterior walls of piled stone.
 They're cute if simple.
-Of course, a more cynical view of them would be that now, to get to the fort, one doesn't just have to get through the barrier, but walk through the paths in between the houses of Lila's most ardent defenders.
-I wouldn't want to be that invader, haha.

 That hasn't helped completely distract me from feeling a bit distant with Ko in her new role, but I'm happy for her.
 She seems really pleased to be Lila's blood sister, the second member of Clan Rowan.
 Well, I might just be their mutt, but I can live with that.
 I'm not as strong as them and my personality is rotten, but I sure can bark loud, haha…